Xeltalliv/ScratchTools/README.md

 # ScratchTools

-ScratchTools - a set of simple [Scratch](https://en.wikipedia.org/wiki/Scratch_(programming_language)) related, but mostly unrelated to each other programs.
+ScratchTools - a set of simple [Scratch](https://en.wikipedia.org/wiki/Scratch_(programming_language)) related, but mostly unrelated to each other tools.

-Since most of them are written in javascript, github-pages for this repository is enabled
+Many tools from this respository are availible through github-pages.

 ---